cyrillbolliger/conditional-featured-image/README.txt

 2. Frontend

 == Changelog ==
+= 2.6.0 =
+* Added support for the twentynineteen theme

 = 2.5.1 =
 * Fix: Do not remove the featured image in queries executed after the main query
 * Updated dependencies